Use dotenvx with Turborepo

 apps/web/.env.keys

-#/ DOTENV_KEYs.
+#/ private decryption keys.
 DO NOT commit to source control /

 #/ [how it works](https://dotenvx.com/encryption) /

-We're ready to simulate production by using the DOTENV_KEY.
+We're ready to inject the encrypted .env.production

-Set DOTENV_KEY
+Set DOTENV_PRIVATE_KEY_PRODUCTION

-Set DOTENV_KEY using the production key in your .env.keys file.
+using the production key in your apps/web/.env.keys

-DOTENV_KEY='dotenv://:key_10283719af6a30ef49050048617f4fea10c23a38021fbebeb9fd858caa01852e@dotenvx.com/vault/.env.vault?environment=production' npm run dev
+DOTENV_PRIVATE_KEY_PRODUCTION="424d0ea072eb17c6bee9b4b42ff6333513cf128ea3d5d60ccf79246ca7c3f786" npm run dev

-Your script starts and env is successfully injected using the encrypted contents of .env.vault.
+is successfully injected using the encrypted contents of .env.production

-web:dev: [[email protected]] injecting env (1) from encrypted .env.vault
+web:dev: [[email protected]] injecting env (1) from .env

 docs:dev: - ready started server on 0.0.0.0:3001, url: http://localhost:3001

-web:dev: - ready started server on 0.0.0.0:3002, url: http://localhost:3002
+web:dev: - ready started server on 0.0.0.0:3000, url: http://localhost:3000

-Visit your url and it says Hello production.
+Visit your url and it says Hello production

 Great job!
 That's pretty much it.
 See the bonus section(s) below to go a little deeper.